India reaches another record of highest single day recoveries

 Ministry of Health and Family Welfare

 On a continuous path of registering high single day recoveries, India has touched another peak of posting the highest recoveries of COVID-19 cases in a single day.
-62,282 have recovered and been discharged in the past 24 hours.
+57,381 have recovered and discharged in the past 24 hours.

-With more patients recovering and being discharged from hospitals and home isolation (in case of mild and moderate cases), the total recoveries have crossed the 21.5 lakh mark today (21,58,946).
-The gap between recovered patients and active COVID-19 cases has increased and reached 14,66,918 today.
-As a higher number of patient recover, their percentage rate continues to steeply rise along with steady decline in percentage Active Cases.
+With more patients recovering and being discharged from hospitals and home isolation (in case of mild and moderate cases), the total recoveries have crossed the 18 lakh mark today (18,08,936).
+The gap between recovered patients and active COVID-19 cases has increased and crossed 11 lakh (pegged at 11,40,716 today).

-A sharpened focus on improved and effective clinical treatment in hospitals, supervised home isolation, use of non-invasive oxygen support, improved services of the ambulances for ferrying patients for prompt and timely treatment, upgradation of clinical skills of doctors treating COVID-19 patients by active technical guidance through tele-consultation sessions of AIIMS, New Delhi etc., have together led to point-to-point and efficient patient management.
+Focus on improved and effective clinical treatment in hospitals, supervised home isolation, use of non-invasive oxygen support, improved services of the ambulances for ferrying patients for prompt and timely treatment, upgradation of clinical management skills of doctors treating COVID-19 patients by active technical guidance through tele-consultation sessions of AIIMS, New Delhi etc., have in tandem resulted in seamless efficient patient management.
 This has ensured that India's Case Fatality Rate (CFR) is maintained below the global average.
-It is on a continuous positive slide and currently stands at 1.89%.
+It is on a continuous positive slide and currently stands at 1.94%.

-The testing lab network in the country is being continuously strengthened which as on today consists of 1504 labs in the country; 978 labs in the government sector and 526 private labs.
+The graded and evolving response has resulted in a testing strategy that steadily widened the testing net in the country.
+To keep up with this strategy, the testing lab network in the country is continuously strengthened which as on today consists of 1465 labs in the country; 968 labs in the government sector and 497 private labs.
 These include:

 For all authentic & updated information on COVID-19 related technical issues, guidelines & advisories please regularly visit: https://www.mohfw.gov.in/ and @MoHFW_INDIA.